amusant/presentations/hackadac/PITCHME.md

 	- clearly specify each set with SystemVerilog Assertions.
 	-e.g simple hardware adversary:
+Note:
+Remember to explain why it's for everyone: no sign-up, nothing to install.
+Just MD.
+Then git-commit.
 ---
 #### First Things First: The Security Objective
 - Specification of security objectives with assertions: